Phillies call up touted prospect Williams to make MLB debut

 Williams is considered a big part of the future for the rebuilding Phillies, who began the night with the worst record in the majors.
 He was acquired from Texas as part of the trade package for All-Star pitcher Cole Hamels in July 2015.

 A left-handed hitter, Williams started in left field and batted sixth Friday night.
-He took a called third strike in his first career plate appearance against Mets ace Jacob deGrom.
+He took a called third strike in his first career plate appearance against deGrom.

+Williams said he expected a few family members at the game, including his fiancée and her parents.
+He received word he was headed to the majors after Thursday’s game with Lehigh Valley.

+“My reaction was, I don’t know,” he said.
+“I thought about it time and time again if I was going to cry, if I was going to like, what was going to happen?
+And honestly, I was just in shock.
+I was like, wow, no way.”

 More AP baseball: https://apnews.com/tag/MLBbaseball